Paedyn/Python-Review-CS25-26-27-S1/README.md

 ### Try It

+Create a new Python file named `input.py`.

-Copy and run this program.
+Copy and run this program:

 ```python
 name = input("What is your name? ")